Let's twitch away the veil for a moment. Core Heidegger, this (from p.17 of the above):

 [*There's a nest of problems associated with that etymology too, mind you: a πρᾶγμα (prâgma) is not a thing-y thing, like a table or a penis: it is a thing that is done, something accomplished, the word deriving from πρᾱ́σσω, prā́ssō, “I do”, which is in turn the direct etymological root of our English word practice.
 But maybe let's not get into that].

 The idea intrigues me, nonetheless.
 I've always found the whole ‘truth is disclosure’ thing hard to grok, if I'm honest.
 I think I understand H.s point, but that's not to say that it feels right to me, exactly.
-On the other hand, the long tradition of critiquing ‘truth as correspondence’ is hard to dismiss.
+On the other hand, the long tradition of critiquing ‘truth as correspondence’ is hard to dismiss (what I mean is: I understand why so many philosophers have issues with the correspondence theory of truth).
 But what might ‘truth as unforgetting’ or ‘truth as unforgottenness’ look like?
 Truth as that which we cannot forget, what cannot slip our mind without returning to it?
 Or Truth as something we choose to prioritize in our memories?
 What might a mnemonics of veracity look like?

 I suppose it would, for one thing, thinking of aletheia like this would tend to relocate Truth from the world of things, veiled or otherwise, into the human mind, which is where memories live and sometimes die.
 That seems broadly right to me.
 After all, a line is not ‘true’ until a human being checks it, animals do not act with fidelity or infidelity, they merely act—truth in that sense is a human concern.
 And so on.